-One of the largest private prison companies in the country, the GEO Group, has now opened an immigrant prison in Baldwin, Michigan.
+One of the largest private prison companies in the country, the GEO Group, opened an immigrant prison in Baldwin, Michigan in October 2019.
 The GEO Group landed a contract with the Federal Bureau of Prisons to open what is called a “Criminal Alien Requirement” facility, or shadow prison, at North Lake.
 This prison has 1800 beds for caging non-citizens who have been convicted of federal crimes.
-Re-entry after previously being deported from the United States is a felony, and about 32% of the imprisoned non-citizens are re-entry cases.
-An additional 53% of the prisoners are there on drug convictions.
-The North Lake Correctional Facility, the only facility of its kind in the Midwest, is one piece of the Trump administration’s larger efforts to expand their ability to detain, incarcerate, and deport immigrants.
-Every human should have the right to freedom of movement and we should defend this right for every immigrant by opposing North Lake Correctional, the ICE detention center in the Calhoun County Jail, and the increase in ICE raids in Michigan and around the country.
+Re-entry after previously being deported from the United States is a felony, and about 32% of the imprisoned non-citizens were re-entry cases.
+An additional 53% of the prisoners were there on drug convictions.
+The North Lake Correctional Facility, the only facility of its kind in the Midwest, was one piece of the Trump administration’s larger efforts to expand their ability to detain, incarcerate, and deport immigrants.
+Every human should have the right to freedom of movement and we should defend this right for every immigrant by opposing North Lake Correctional and all ICE detention center in the state, including the detention happening at the Calhoun County Jail and any proposals for new facilities.

 The last facility of this type in the midwest, in Youngstown, Ohio, did not have its contract renewed in 2015 after the ACLU cited multiple abuses at the prison.
 Their list included extreme use of isolation, lack of appropriate medical care, overpopulation, lack of programming and recreation, and restricting family visitation.

 These Criminal Alien Requirement facilities are not just deportation centers.
 They imprison immigrants for years before deporting them, so the GEO group can further profit from the anti-immigrant movement.